dotnet/csharplang/spec/expressions.md

 }\
 }

 The output shown in the comments is the typical result on a US-English system.
 The precise output might depend on the regional settings of the execution environment.
-The string-concatenation operator itself behaves the same way in each case, but the ToString methods implicitly called during execution might be affected by regional settings. *end example*\]
+The string-concatenation operator itself behaves the same way in each case, but the ToString methods implicitly called during execution might be affected by regional settings.

 > The result of the string concatenation operator is a string that consists of the characters of the left operand followed by the characters of the right operand.
 The string concatenation operator never returns a null value.
 A System.OutOfMemoryException may be thrown if there is not enough memory available to allocate the resulting string.